Mental Health: Ways to Reach Out

 In Raehana’s case, upon realising these uneasy feelings as a ‘problem’, she started to communicate her issue to her study adviser.
 Most of you might not know that you could also mention your ‘personal’ problems to your study adviser, a potential hindrance to your study plan.
 He/she will give you some advice on what you can at least contact to help to solve your problem.

 Her adviser then suggested making an appointment with a psychologist or a student life coach.
 However, since there was a long waiting list on the student psychologist (in her case, three weeks of reservation list), she reached out to the student life coach as an alternative.

 Psychologist or student life coach

 As a student, you have five free consultation sessions with a psychologist, both online and offline.
 As for the student life coach, you can register yourself by sending an e-mail provided on the website.
 You will get an hour session online or even offline.
 The good news is the first three sessions are also free for students.
-So what are the differences between them?
-You can find more information on the website.
+So what are the differences between them? essay company.

 Finding the light

 After talking to them, Raehana personally felt relieved and ‘being heard’; the conversation helped lighten her situation and address her problem adequately.
 It gave her the strength to face her problem, and the courage to walk through everything.
 Although her problem is not completely resolved yet, she is optimistic that there is always a way to solve it.
 Great tips from Raehana for those who are currently struggling and a bit hesitant whether to reach out or not, “Let your hand do the work, don’t overthink! just do it!”